 Did you know that some of the most common digestive issues can come as a result of the presence of parasites in the body?
 If you suffer regularly with diarrhoea, loose or broken stools, frequent bowel motions, constipation, flatulence, fatigue or associated conditions such as anaemia, nausea, nutritional deficiencies and malabsorption issues, these health conditions may derive from the presence of intestinal parasites.

 Many people struggle to comprehend how parasitism could possibly be the root cause of a digestive health concern.
 However, it is a much more common issue than people think and is increasingly becoming the core agent found to be the root cause of many intestinal diseases.

 In the testing of 23 different symptomatic patients at the Cura Integrative Medicine clinic, Blastocystis hominis, a genus of single-celled protozoan parasites, presented as the only causative agent.

 In fact, quite interestingly, the presence of parasites was significantly high in patients from this sample who were complaining of diarrhoea and abdominal pain symptoms.

 How can parasite symptoms be tested?

-The Cura Clinic uses a variety of laboratories including the Metametrix laboratories in America and Nutripath pathology in Australia to ensure the delivery of the most superior parasite testing in Perth.
+The Cura Clinic uses a variety of laboratories including the Microbiome test and Nutripath pathology in Australia to ensure the delivery of the most superior parasite testing in Perth.

 How can the presence of parasites be treated?